USC Hillel Professional Staff

 Springboard Ezra Fellow

 Emma Dorn earned her Bachelor's in Psychology and Social Behavior from the University of California, Irvine in 2020.
-She is a Southern California native with a love for the SoCal sunshine.
+She is a Southern California native, but she prefers the shade to the sun.
 During her time at UCI, she served as UCI Hillel's Jewish Life Coordinator and Hillel President.
 She fell in love with Jewish learning and texts after her second trip to Israel, where she attended the Shalom Hartman Institute's winter conference.
 She loves language learning, and is currently working on Spanish, Japanese, Russian, American Sign Language, and Hebrew.
 Emma is very excited to be a part of the Trojan family and USC Hillel! #fighton